jphaugla/spring-boot-redis-cache/README.md

 * `@CachceConfig`

 Updated this code on the CacheEvict as it did not work.
 [Stackoverflow link](https://stackoverflow.com/questions/33083206/cacheevict-with-key-id-throws-nullpointerexception)
-Next, I changed this to do a cacheput on add
+Next, I changed this to do a cacheput on add so behaves like [write-through](#write-through)
 ```java
         @Cacheable
 	@Override